public member function

 Return character class mask

-Returns a bitmask value that selects the character class identified by the character sequence between first and last, or 0 (if the character sequence does not name a supported character class).
+Returns a bitmask value that selects the character class identified by the character sequence between first and last.

 The returned value can be used as argument for member function regex_traits::isctype to identify the type of a character.

 This function is called when a potential named class name is encountered in a regular expression to obtain the value to be used in subsequent calls to isctype in order to match characters. nocase is set to true if the regex object has icase as a syntax option.